-The pandemic continued to impact the Waxhaw area housing market in June 2020 with continued decreases in inventory.
-With less inventory, home sale prices increased, days on market and months supply of inventory decreased, while the percent of asking price that home sellers realized increased.
+The Waxhaw area housing market remained a seller’s market in September 2020 with continued decreases in inventory.
+With 50% less inventory, home sale prices increased as did average and median prices of homes sold.
+The percent of asking price that home sellers realized also increased.
 All of this kept the Waxhaw area a home sellers’ market.

-Ballantyne remained a seller’s market in June 2020.
-Months supply of inventory was sharply down (47.8%) compared with June 2019 to 1.2 months.
-Housing inventory was down 50.4% year-over-year, resulting in lower days on market and higher pending sales.
-Pandemic related issues contributed to contribute to the lack of inventory and lower closed sales in June.
+Ballantyne remained a seller’s market in September 2020.
+Months supply of inventory was sharply down (54.4%) compared with September 2019 to a 1 month supply.
+Housing inventory was down 54.4% year-over-year, resulting in lower days on market and higher pending sales.
+Both average and median home prices increased year-over-year.